 This article discusses unapproved drug substances, research peptides, or compounded medications, not dietary supplements.
 These substances are not FDA-approved for wellness use, and FDA does not verify compounded drugs for safety, effectiveness, or quality before marketing.
 Do not inject, purchase, compound, or substitute unapproved peptides based on this content; consult a licensed clinician for personal medical questions.

 TB-500 is commonly marketed online as a repair or recovery peptide, but FDA's safety-risk language is explicit: thymosin beta-4 fragment (LKKTETQ), also known as TB-500, raises concerns about immunogenicity, aggregation, peptide-related impurities, and missing human exposure data for drug products containing the fragment.
-As of May 10, 2026, FDA's safety-risk page lists thymosin beta-4 fragment (LKKTETQ), also known as TB-500, under bulk drug substances withdrawn from nomination for compounding use.
-FDA has also scheduled thymosin beta-4 fragment forms for discussion at the July 23, 2026 Pharmacy Compounding Advisory Committee meeting.
+As of June 6, 2026, FDA's safety-risk materials say the agency has not identified human exposure data for drug products containing thymosin beta-4 fragment (LKKTETQ), also known as TB-500.
+FDA has also scheduled TB-500 free base and TB-500 acetate for discussion at the July 23, 2026 Pharmacy Compounding Advisory Committee meeting.
 Those documents do not make TB-500 FDA-approved, supplement-like, or safe for consumer use.

 This content is for educational purposes only and is not medical advice.
 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.